Periodic Strategies: A New Solution Concept and an Algorithm for NonTrivial Strategic Form Games: Periodic Strategies in Strategic Form Games--Definitions--Pure Strategies Case

 with $\varphi_1$,$\varphi_2$ defined in such a way that the inequalities (\ref{payoffreq}), (\ref{paytheplayer}) hold true.
 In addition, the periodicity number for each action is equal to one, that is $n=1$ and,

 \end{theo} \begin{proof}

-The proof of Theorem \ref{3} is simple, but we must bear in mind that the maps $\varphi_{1,2}$ do not give in general the best response sets of the players involved in a game.
+The proof of Theorem \ref{3} is simple, but we must bear in mind that the maps $\varphi_{1,2}$ do not yield in general the best response sets of the players involved in a game.
 Suppose that for the Nash strategy $(x^*,y^*)$, the relations (\ref{nashconst}) hold true.
-Acting on the first with the map $\varphi_2$ on the left, and with $\varphi_1$ on the second relation, again on the left, we get the relations:
+Acting on the first with the map $\varphi_2$, and with $\varphi_1$ on the second relation, we obtain the relations:

 Using relations (\ref{nashconst}), the equations (\ref{nashconst2}) become: